 - Weakness in the upper extremities

 How a Nerve Block in the Neck Works

 A cervical nerve block may be used for both diagnostic and treatment purposes.
 A nerve block is performed by injecting a local anesthetic around a group of sympathetic nerves in the neck.
 The injection is guided by the use of a special X-ray called a fluoroscope to ensure accuracy and precision.
 The solution that is injected is usually a combination of an anesthetic and an anti-inflammatory steroid.

 If the nerve block successfully eliminates or diminishes pain, your doctor may recommend repeating the nerve block injection about every other week.
 Local anesthetic and a calming sedative are usually all that is required for a nerve block in the neck.
 General anesthesia is not necessary and you can return home shortly after the procedure.

 Living with neck pain can affect everything you do, from working to exercising, to socializing.
-At Texas Pain Relief Group, we know that it can feel as if your life has been put on hold when you’re struggling with neck pain and nothing is more frustrating than trying treatment after treatment without success.
+At Physician Partners of America, we know that it can feel as if your life has been put on hold when you’re struggling with neck pain and nothing is more frustrating than trying treatment after treatment without success.